Addons Overview

 How Addons Are Loaded

-/Addonsdirectory for valid addon folders - Activation - Active addons are tracked in
+Addons/directory for validmodule.jsonfiles - Activation -- Active addons are tracked in

-module.jsonare registered - Boot - Providers boot, loading routes, views, hooks, and commands
+module.jsonare registered with Laravel - Boot -- Providers boot, loading routes, views, hooks, commands, and migrations

 Addon Lifecycle